-GWA operates and has sale and distribution facilities across its primary markets of Australia, New Zealand, the United Kingdom and Asia (noting that GWA ceased its China sales function as of 30 June 2022).
+GWA operates sale and distribution facilities across its primary markets of Australia, New Zealand and the United Kingdom, and has a sourcing and quality team in China.

 GWA is highly respected within the building industry for innovation, water efficiency and safety, product reliability and quality, technical expertise and superior service.
-GWA maintains quality and cost efficient long-term supply agreements with selected, exclusive manufacturing partners across Asia and Europe.
+GWA maintains quality and cost-efficient long-term supply agreements with selected, exclusive manufacturing partners across Asia and Europe.
 GWA has an experienced senior management team in design, research and development, brand building, customer engagement, supply and distribution.